Project Management: How to Effectively Manage Projects Remotely

 The COVID-19 pandemic has caused major changes which have drastically affected the workforce, regardless of industry.
-Working remotely is the new normal and for some, is posing challenges in certain roles.
+Above all, working remotely is the new normal.
+Therefore, for some, this is posing challenges in certain roles.
 In a 2018 study, 70% of professionals world-wide reported they work from home at least once a week.
 It’s no surprise this number has skyrocketed in 2020 and shows no signs of slowing down.

-Our recent Benchmark IT Work from Home Survey asked several IT professionals what challenges they are experiencing working from home, and the answers varied across the board.
+Our recent Benchmark IT Work from Home Survey asked several IT professionals what challenges they are experiencing working from home.
+The answers varied across the board.
 However, many largely focused on lack of motivation and increasingly difficult communication with their managers and/or teams.
 (For more insights on this, download our survey).